 This fund is strictly a vehicle to account for emergency reserves.
 Set by Council rule, a super-majority vote by ordinance is necessary to transfer funds out of the Cumulative Reserve Fund.

-The transfer out of \$2,803,692 is to the Park Bond Capital Fund to cover cash flow needs.
-As revenue is rescieved in the future, these funds are anticipated to be transfered back to the Cumulative Reserve Fund.
+In 2021 a \$2,300,000 loan to the Park Bond Capital Fund is expected to be executed for cash flow purpose.
+As donations are received the loan will be paid off.